scalawithcats/scala-with-cats/src/pages/applicatives/applicative.typ

-#import "../stdlib.typ": info, warning, solution
+#import "../stdlib.typ": info, warning, solution, narrative-cite
 == Apply and Applicative

 Semigroupals aren't mentioned frequently in the wider functional programming literature.
-They provide a subset of the functionality of a related type class called an _applicative functor_ ("applicative" for short).
+They provide a subset of the functionality of a related type class called an *applicative functor* ("applicative" for short).

-`Semigroupal` and `Applicative` effectively provide alternative encodings of the same notion of joining contexts.
-Both encodings are introduced in the [same 2008 paper][link-applicative-programming] by Conor McBride and Ross Paterson[^semigroupal-monoidal].

-[^semigroupal-monoidal]: Semigroupal is referred to as "monoidal" in the paper.

 Cats models applicatives using two type classes.
-The first, [`cats.Apply`][cats.Apply],
+The first, `cats.Apply`,
 extends `Semigroupal` and `Functor` and adds an `ap` method that applies a parameter to a function within a context.
-The second, [`cats.Applicative`][cats.Applicative],
+The second, `cats.Applicative`,
 extends `Apply` and adds the `pure` method introduced in @sec:monads.
 Here's a simplified definition in code: